What are sequencing skills?

 • If we told this story to someone else, what order should we say things in?

-Sequencing activites
+Sequencing Activities:

 When you read a book with your child, it’s a good time to talk about the order of events.
 After reading, ask: